Samael: Treatise on the Left Emanation

 Although both Samael and Lilith are major demons in earlier Jewish traditions, they do not appear paired until the second half of the thirteenth century, when they are introduced together.
-Lilith is a demon created alongside Adam, originally created for the role Eve would fill, who then becomes Samael's bride.
-With her, Samael created a host of demon children, including a son, the "Sword of Samael" (or of Asmodai).

-In the Kabbalistic work Treatise on the Left Emanation, Samael is part of the qlippoth, prince of all demons, and spouse of Lilith.
+Lilith, a demon blamed for infant mortality, is dual in the Treatise on the Left Emanation, where the Elder Lilith becomes Samael's bride, who is the prince of all demons.
 The two are said to parallel Adam and Eve, being emanated together from the Throne of Glory as a counterpart.
-Asmodeus is also mentioned to be subservient to Samael and married to a younger or alternate, lesser Lilith.
-According to the treatise (secondary source) which is unconfirmed, God monorchid Samael in order not to fill the world with their demonic offspring.
+Asmodeus is also mentioned to be subservient to Samael and married to a Younger or Lesser Lilith, which caused Samael to grow jealous of him.
+From them, a prince is born in heaven, named Alefpene'ash or Gurigur, also called the "Sword of Asmodeus".